learn-co-students/devise_lab-v-000/README.md

 If Devise doesn't seem able to get an email from Facebook, you may have to de-authorize and re-authorize your application in your Facebook privacy settings.

+Your Rails server must be run from the same shell window/tab as where you set your ENV variables.

 [Devise]: https://github.com/plataformatec/devise
 [fbdev]: https://developer.facebook.com
 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/devise_lab'>Devise Lab</a> on Learn.co and start learning to code for free.</p>